Sea Snakes Can Be More Venomous Than Rattlesnakes

 Advertisement

 A snake at sea isn't automatically a "sea snake."
 Lots of unrelated species frolic in our oceans from time to time.
-Reticulated pythons, for example, will swim between islands along the coasts of southeastern Asia — crossing distances that could wear out an Olympic gold medalist.
-That doesn't, however, make them sea snakes.
+Reticulated pythons, for example, will swim between islands along the coasts and coral reefs of southeastern Asia — crossing distances that could wear out an Olympic gold medalist.

 Advertisement

 Terrestrial births just aren't an option.
 Hydrophiids never exit the water voluntarily because they lack the wide belly scales other snakes use to crawl over solid ground.
-Drop one on a beach and the poor creature will struggle to move under its own power.
+Drop one on a beach, and the poor creature will struggle to move under its own power.

 sea snake